InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/praise-participants.md

 > Everyone @here give a high-five to @andrew.clegg for updating the _rcs-viewer_ to the latest version of the _hebo-client_ (https://github.com/rcs/rcs-viewer/pull/81).
 Thanks for helping keep this library up-to-date, Andy!

-(2) Send an email to them and their manager (cc'd) privately thanking them for the contribution.
+(2) Email them and their manager (cc'd) privately thanking them for the contribution.
 For code contributions often-times you can just forward the merge notification mail.

 Example: